josevcm/nfc-laboratory/README.md

 ![REQA](doc/img/nfc-baseband-reqa.png?raw=true "REQA signal capture")

 As can be seen, it is a signal modulated in 100% ASK that corresponds to the NFC-A REQA 26h command of the NFC specifications, the response of the card uses something called load modulation that manifests as a series of pulses on the main signal after the command.
 This is the most basic modulation, but each of the NFC-A / B / F / V standards has its own characteristics.

 ### NFC-A modulation

 The standard corresponds to the ISO14443A specifications which describe the way it is modulated as well as the applicable timings.

-Reader frames are encoded using 100% ASK using modified miller encoding.
+Reader frames are encoded using 100% ASK with modified miller encoding.

 ![NFCA ASK](doc/img/nfca-ask-miller.png?raw=true "NFC-A ASK reader frame signal")

-When the speed is 106 Kbps card responses are encoded using manchester scheme using OOK load modulation with subcarrier at 848 KHz.
+When the speed is 106 Kbps card responses are encoded using manchester scheme with OOK load modulation over a subcarrier at 848 KHz.

 ![NFCA OOK](doc/img/nfca-ask-ook.png?raw=true "NFC-A OOK card response signal")

 For higher speeds, 212 kbps, 424 kbps and 848 kbps it uses a NRZ-L with binary phase change modulation, BPSK, over same subcarrier.

 ![NFCA BPSK](doc/img/nfca-bpsk.png?raw=true "NFC-A BPSK card response signal")

 ### NFC-B modulation

 The standard corresponds to the ISO14443B specifications which describe the way it is modulated as well as the applicable timings.

 Reader frames are encoded in 10% ASK using NRZ-L encoding.